Update: This article was reviewed and updated with 2025 data and sources.

 Unified Commerce

 Unified commerce is an approach that aims to provide a seamless customer experience by integrating all customer-facing and back-end systems on a single platform.
+Only 5 % of specialty retailers have achieved true unified commerce, yet those leaders grow revenue three times faster.
 This includes e-commerce, POS (point of sale), CRM (customer relationship management), and inventory management.

 Advantages: